-Looking for love can seem like an increasingly daunting challenge and over a year of COVID-19 restrictions hasn't exactly made finding a partner easier.
-Now that most states are beginning to safely open up again, you can finally return to real-world dating after meeting someone on a dating site or app.
+Looking for love can seem like an increasingly daunting challenge.
+Now that the world has returned to normal, you can finally return to real-world dating after meeting someone on a dating site or app.

 Depending on where you live, your dating options might be very different though.
 So, where is the best place to live to work, live, and mingle as a single?
 We scoured several studies that compared dozens of cities by looking at three factors: economics, fun and recreation, and dating opportunities.